blog

 I met Sandy in 1973 at a conference for what is now called PHE Canada – Physical & Health Education in Canada – held in Calgary.
 At the time, I was just beginning doctoral studies in Physical Education and History at the University of Alberta, Edmonton.
 Two of my classmates were from Calgary and they invited us to stay with them and attend the PHE conference, my very first formal academic symposium.
 Another classmate, David Howell had completed his MA degree on ‘A History of Horseracing in Halifax‘ and was voluminous in his praise for his thesis supervisor, Dr Sandy Young.
 Out of respect for David, never having heard of Dr Young, I saw the latter’s name on the PHE presentation program, slated to speak on ancient Greek sport – about which I knew exactly nothing at the time.
 As I recall the scenario now, I walked into the room and witnessed a dark-haired man, with a full, jet-black beard, white, short-sleeve shirt, pocketed, rhythmically chanting to his audience, “step-stomp, step-stomp, step-clank, step-clank, step-clank” while he step-stomped alternately on his feet deliberately building what I soon learned was a war-cry of shield-clanging, heavy-stepping, marching Spartan fighters to a crescendo when outflanked and outnumbered by Persian mercenaries.
 Turns out, Sandy wanted his audience to feel history.
 I was mesmerized.
 This man was teaching in a way I had rarely witnessed, certainly never experienced from any history class or historian – he breathed life into long-dead historical persons.
 After the session ended, boldly I suspect now, I approached Sandy, told him of my association with his former student.
 Bemusedly, he acknowledged the connection and seemed uninterested in any other conversation.
 I gushed something fairly inarticulate about Sandy’s presentation and left, convinced I had been in the presence of someone gifted at what they do.
 I was.

 I didn’t see or hear from Sandy again until a post-North American Society for Sport History (NASSH) 1980 conference held in Banff.
 A group of us decided to host a research methods in sport history symposium in Edmonton following the Banff event.
 Sandy attended along with several of NASSH’s luminaries and it was at that symposium when Sandy and I connected and became fast friends and close colleagues.
 Truth was I idolized him and his command of a room and its audience when teaching and/or in discussions whether formal or informal.
 He seemed so deftly, confidently grounded, passionate, fun-loving, and engaging.
+Sandy filled any room just with his presence, his energy.
+His countenance beamed from within his omnipresent, black beard – often stroked and smoothed gently with his open right hand – white teeth glowing from his effusive smile.
 Almost 12 years my senior, our age and professorial experience differences just didn’t seem to matter.
 What united us so quickly was our mutual interest in teaching effectively and our unspoken conviction that teaching far outweighed the perspective of most of our colleagues who saw themselves primarily as researchers and teaching as their secondary duty.

 Banff, School of Fine Arts, 1980 NASSH Convention site